Moisés Alou: Post-playing career

+In 2009, Alou was hired as the general manager of the Leones del Escogido of LIDOM.
+In his first four seasons, his team won three LIDOM championships and two Caribbean Series titles.
+In 2013, he was general manager of the Dominican Republic national team that won the 2013 World Baseball Classic.

 In 2014, in his first year of Hall of Fame eligibility, Alou received six votes (1.1%) and was dropped from subsequent ballots.

 Personal life

 He is the youngest of three sons born to Felipe and his first wife Maria Beltre, who raised him in the Dominican Republic after his parents divorced when he was two.

 His father Felipe, who managed Moises with the Expos from 1992 to 1996 and the Giants from 2005 to 2006, as well as uncles Matty and Jesús, and cousin Mel Rojas, all had long careers in Major League Baseball.
 In 2008, he was one of four active major leaguers (along with Prince Fielder, Ken Griffey Jr., and Daryle Ward) to hit 20 home runs in a season whose fathers had also hit 20 home runs in an MLB season.

 His half-brother, Luis Rojas, was the manager of the New York Mets in 2020 and 2021.